profmasson/POSS/syllabus.md

 [Producing Open Source Software: How to Run a Successful Free Software Project](http://producingoss.com/)
 Karl Fogel; Publisher: O’Reilly (October, 2005).

-Other readings will be added as the semester progresses.
+Other readings may be added as the semester progresses.

 ## Additional Materials

-Students will be participating in a current open project.
-Relevant accounts (email lists, wiki, etc.) will need to be created by all students.
-You may choose to create a unique identity specific to the course in order to protect your privacy.
+Throughout the course students participate in a current open project.
+Relevant accounts (email lists, wiki, etc.) are needed (or need to be created) by all students.
+Students may choose to create a unique identity specific to the course in order to protect privacy.
+These private accounts will need to be shared with the instructor and classmates.

-We will use the open source wiki XWiki as the class management system.
-XWiki accounts will need to be created by all students.
+The course uses the open source platform [$SHARED_PLATFORM] as the class management system. [$SHARED_PLATFORM] accounts need to be created by all students.

 ## Class Meetings & Important Dates

 Complete Academic Calendar:

-1. [$DATE]: First class meeting
+1. [$DATE_FIRST_CLASS]: First class meeting
-2. [$DATE]: Regular class meeting
+2. [$DATE_SECOND_CLASS]: Regular class meeting
-3. [$DATE]: ...
+3. [$DATE_NEXT_CLASS]: ...
+4. [$DATE_NEXT_CLASS++]: ...
-4. [$DATE]: Last class meeting
+5. [$DATE_LAST_CLAS]: Last class meeting

 ## Instructional Methodology: Team-based learning

-''''This course is developed using "[Team-Based Learning](http://www.teambasedlearning.org/definition/)," with support from [The Institute for Teaching, Learning and Academic Leadership](http://www.itlal.org/) (ITLAL)''''
+    This course is developed using "[Team-Based Learning](http://www.teambasedlearning.org/definition/)," with support from [The Institute for Teaching, Learning and Academic Leadership](http://www.itlal.org/) (ITLAL)

-The majority of work in this class will be performed in teams.
-On the first day of the course, students will be assigned to a team that will work together throughout the semester.
-Course grades will be influenced by team performance on all class assignments.
-The class will be structured in a collaborative environment, where all students will share the accomplishments and frustrations of peer-to-peer participation, and will receive the appropriate credit for their efforts.
-Individual's contributions to team work will be assessed by his or her teammates during the semester, as well as the instructors.
+The majority of work in this class is performed in teams.
+On the first day of the course, students are assigned to a team that works together throughout the semester.
+Course grades are influenced by team performance on all class assignments.
+The class is structured in a collaborative environment, where all students share the accomplishments and frustrations of peer-to-peer participation, and receive the appropriate credit for their efforts.
+An student's contributions to team work is assessed by his or her teammates during the semester, the instructors, as well as outcomes achieved throughout team-based activities.

-A typical class session will unfold in the following steps:
+A typical class session unfolds in the following steps:

-**Preparation**: You will complete specified readings before the class.
-Reading assignments will be posted on a [SHARED PLATFORM].
+**Preparation**: Students complete specified readings before the class.
+Reading assignments will be posted on a [$SHARED_PLATFORM].
 All reading assignments must be completed before the next class in order to actively participate with your team and across teams in the class.
-**Readiness Assessment Tests (RATs)**: During this course you will be given several Readiness Assessment Tests.
-These tests will be similar to quizzes, but with several important distinctions.
-There will be three components to them, as well as a flexible method of answering the items on the test:
+**Readiness Assessment Tests (RATs)**: During this course students are given several Readiness Assessment Tests.
+These tests are similar to quizzes, but with several important distinctions.
+There are three components to them, as well as a flexible method of answering the items on the test:
-        An individual part (iRAT)--each student will answer the questions on the test individually.
+- An individual part (iRAT)--each student will answer the questions on the test individually.
-        A team part (tRAT)-- after completing the individual component, you will work in your teams to come up with a group answer to the test.
+- A team part (tRAT)-- after completing the individual component, you will work in your teams to come up with a group answer to the test.
-        Scoring for the iRAT: 10 questions, 5pt.s each for a total of 50pt.s Scoring for the tRAT: 10 questions, 10pt.s each for a total of 100pt.s, Correct answer select on first try, 10pt.s Correct answer select on second try, 7pt.s Correct answer select on third try, 4pt.s
+-- Scoring for the iRAT: 10 questions, 5pt.s each for a total of 50pt.s

+Scoring for the tRAT: 10 questions, 10pt.s each for a total of 100pt.s,
+            Correct answer select on first try, 10pt.s Correct answer select on second try, 7pt.s Correct answer select on third try, 4pt.s